bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ## Genome-wide STR Truth Set for Tool Benchmarking and Development

 Short tandem repeat (STR) expansions are associated with over 50 monogenic diseases [[Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)] as well as common diseases such as autism [[Trost 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9348607/)] [[Mitra 2021](https://www.nature.com/articles/s41586-020-03078-7)].
-Improvements in STR genotyping tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) have generated new interest in studying STRs using short read sequencing data.
+Over the past 5 years, improvements in STR genotyping tools such as [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) have generated new interest in studying STRs using short read sequencing data.

-One persistant challenge is the scarcity of publicly available high-quality truth data (ie. samples with known STR expansions) that can be used for:
+However, one persistant challenge with genotyping STR loci is the scarcity of publicly available high-quality truth data (ie. samples with known STR expansions) that can be used for:
 1. comparing STR genotyping tools
 2. evaluatating how a given tool's performance varies across different loci
 3. developing additional tools such as genotype quality filters

-Here, I share a new genome-wide STR truth set based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
-It contains accurate genotypes for 145k STR variants in a single human sample (CHM1-CHM13).
-The PCR-free genome sequencing data for this sample can be downloaded from the [Short Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access).
+In this blog post, I share a new genome-wide STR truth set that addresses this challenge.
+It is based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] and contains accurate genotypes for ~150,000 STR variants in a single human sample (CHM1-CHM13).
+The PCR-free genome sequencing data for this sample is publicly available on the [Short Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access) and from the Broad Institute [[TODO: add links]]

-I use the truth set to compare tools as well as to explore questions about STRs in general, such as:
+I use the truth set to evaluate the most widely-used STR calling tools - ExpansionHunter, GangSTR, HipSTR and ExpansionHunter Denovo, and also use it to explore questions about STRs in general, including:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?
 - how well do widely-used catalogs of STR loci capture these variants?
 - how many STR variants are novel (ie. have a motif or repeat locus not present in the hg38 reference genome)?